gauthamnair/pants-jupyter-example/README.md

 $ pants run //:jupyter -- --notebook-dir=notebooks/
 ```

-Should open up [this example notebook](notebooks/Example.ipynb) and you should be able to run/edit, etc. Notice that it uses a module defined in `src/python/my_ml_utils.py`.
+Should open up [this example notebook](notebooks/Example.ipynb) and you should be able to run/edit, etc. Notice that it uses a module defined in `src/python/my_ml_utils.py` and makes seaborn available for notebooks.